Muallim Naci: Life

 He was born at Saraçhanebaşı quarter of the Fatih district, Istanbul in 1850.
 His real name was Ömer.
 His father Ali Bey was a master saddler by profession, his mother Zehra Fatma Hanım was the daughter of an immigrant family from Varna (now in Bulgaria).

 He started primary school in Istanbul.
 After his father's death, while seven years old, he went to Varna to live with his uncle.
 Since there was no opportunity to pursue a regular educational path, he tried to close the gap by taking various courses.
 He learned Arabic and Persian.
-After working on calligraphy and memorizing of the Qur'an, he taught at Varna's Rüştiye (middle school).
-In those years, he chose "Naji" (Naci in Turkish) as pen-name, and made some attempts in poetry.
+After working on calligraphy and memorization of the Qur'an, he taught at Varna's Rüştiye (middle school).
+In those years, he chose "Naji" (Naci in Turkish) as his pen-name, and made some attempts in poetry.

 After meeting with mutasarrıf Mehmed Said Pasha, he quit taking courses that had continued for nearly ten years, and became the Pasha's private katib.
 He traveled a lot in Rumelia and Anatolia.
 In 1881, he went to Chios with Mehmet Pasha.
 There he started writing poems and sent some to Tercüman-ı Hakikat ("Interpreter of Truth"); Kuzu ("Lamb") of 1881, Nusaybin Civarında Bir Vadi (a valley near Nusaybin) of 1882, Dicle ("Tigris") of 1883.
 After returning to Constantinople, he worked in the Foreign Ministry.
 When Mehmed Said Pasha was assigned to Berlin, Naci rejected the offer to go with him and he continued to serve in the Foreign Ministry.
 Shortly after he resigned from the civil service and began his career in journalism.
 Proposed by Ahmet Mithat Efendi, Naci became editor-in-chief of Tercüman-ı Hakikat.
 In 1884, he married Mediha Hanım, the daughter of Ahmet Mithat.
 After his promotion, he was engaged in learning French, which he succeeded in a short time.
-Some of his poems got fame because of the French translations.
+Some of his poems achieved fame because of the French translations.